spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @Vexu
     - I have some issues and prs that could be discussed to try to shrink the pr queue.
     - Maybe a quick demo of stage2 comptime vars?
+2. @andrewrk
+    - It's time for AIR Memory Layout.
+Is anybody interested in taking it on?
+I have a branch to get you started if you want.

 ## 2021-05-27
 ### Agenda